 Dedication To Ed Shilling

 On September 27, 2008, we celebrated Ed’s life with those who knew and loved him.
-The Elkridge community, including the Fire Department, the Police Department, the Howard High School Marching Band, the County Executive, a representative from Senator Barbara Mikulski’s office, a number of elected officials, Linwood staff, Board of Directors, program participants and Ed’s family attended and participated in this wonderful event that paid tribute to this remarkable man.
+The Elkridge community—including the Fire Department, the Police Department, the Howard High School Marching Band, the County Executive, a representative from Senator Barbara Mikulski’s office, a number of elected officials, Linwood staff, Board of Directors, program participants and Ed’s family—attended and participated in a wonderful event that paid tribute to this remarkable man.
 We dedicated our store to Chief Shilling with the unveiling of the plaque depicted above.
-Although Good Deals Great Stuff is closed, it served as the guide for all current and future employment and training programs Linwood will provide to the autism community.
+Although Good Deals Great Stuff is closed, it served as the guide for all current and future employment and training programs Linwood provides to the autism community.
 We will continue to proudly display Ed’s plaque prominently in our store for all to see.